f4z3r/pass_project/README.md

 ### Note
 In order to run the interpreter or to compile the Datalog program, [`souffle`](https://github.com/oracle/souffle/wiki) should be in `PATH`.
 If a binary is already present, this is not necessary.

+In order to run the `compile` command, ensure `souffle`'s flags are properly set or it will not be able to compile the datalog program.
+This will not be reported to the command line if the compilation fails this way (but one can check if a binary was build in `assets/bin/`).

 ## Implementation
 The functionalities of the application work as follows: